 What is Professional Tax?
 The state government levies the professional tax on income from profession or employment.
 Individual earning an income from salary or anyone carrying out a profession such as a lawyer, doctor chartered accountant, etc. are required to pay this professional tax.
 Different states in India have different rates and methods to collect Professional Tax.
-The states which impose the professional tax in India are Andhra Pradesh, Karnataka, Madhya Pradesh, Telangana, Tripura, Tamil Nadu, Telangana, Telangana, West Bengal, Maharashtra, Chhattisgarh, Kerala, Meghalaya, Odisha, and Sikkim.
+The states which impose the professional tax in India are Andhra Pradesh, Karnataka, Madhya Pradesh, Telangana, Tripura, Tamil Nadu, West Bengal, Maharashtra, Chhattisgarh, Kerala, Meghalaya, Odisha, and Sikkim.
 Business owners, merchants and people carrying out various occupations come under the purview of this tax.

 Must Read: Professional Tax Slab Rates

 Professional tax is to be paid by every single earning individual in India.
 The tax calculation and amount collected may vary from one state to another, but it has a limit of Rs.
 2500/- per year.
 Professional Tax is paid by dividing the annual profession tax due into 12 equal installments that are paid every month.
 The Tax paid in February is higher than the other months.
 In some cases, the sources of income falling under different sectors will also be liable for a separate tax.An amount paid as Professional Tax to the State Government is allowed as a deduction under Section 16 of the Income Tax Act.
 The Income Tax on the Balance Amount is levied as per the Income Tax Slab Rates in force.